vcvpaiva/NetworkMathematics/shortwhitepaper.md

 - A semantic index of all open-access mathematics
 - Revolutionizing math education through interactive AI-assisted exploration

-## 6. Call to Action
 Mathematics is the foundation of scientific progress, yet its complex, interconnected nature is still difficult to navigate.
-By supporting Network Mathematics, you are contributing to the next stage of mathematical research and education—one where AI tools amplify human reasoning and enable faster, deeper insights into the structure of mathematics itself.
+By supporting Network Mathematics, we are contributing to the next stage of mathematical research and education—one where AI tools amplify human reasoning and enable faster, deeper insights into the structure of mathematics itself.

-## 8. References
+### References
 1. "MathGloss: Building Mathematical Glossaries from Text."
 Lucy Horowitz, Valeria de Paiva [arXiv:2311.12649](https://arxiv.org/abs/2311.12649)
 2. "Extracting Mathematical Concepts with Large Language Models."
 Valeria de Paiva, Qiyue Gao, Pavel Kovalev, Lawrence Moss [arXiv:2309.00642](https://arxiv.org/abs/2309.00642)
 3. "Mathematical Entities: Corpora and Benchmarks."
 [ACL Anthology (LREC 2024)](https://aclanthology.org/2024.lrec-main.966/)